OWASP/threat-dragon/README.md

 This downloads the code into a `threat-dragon` directory and the application code is in two sub-folders, one for the back-end application (`td.server`) and one for the front-end (`td.vue`).

-PNPM (rather than NPM) is used to install from the top directory of the project : `pnpm install`
+Pnpm (rather than npm) is used to install from the top directory of the project : `pnpm install`

 ### Environment variables